Quickly create your Connecticut Health Care Directive and Living Will

 - The nurse or physician determines, in their professional medical judgment, that you are incapacitated.
 Note that “incapacitated” refers to a patient who can’t make an informed decision about their health care choices.
 Further, they do not appreciate the benefits or risks of their treatment options.

-So, these criteria establish that your health care directive and living will does not become effective while you can still understand and communicate your health care choices.
+So, these criteria establish that your living will does not become effective while you can still understand and communicate your health care choices.
 It only becomes operative in more serious medical situations or where you are unable to communicate.

 Yes, you can leave an anatomical gift of your body or part that takes effect after your death.
 You can leave the anatomical gift for research, transplantation, therapy, or education.
 If you leave an anatomical gift, this will go into effect upon your death.

-You can revoke your health care directive and living will at any time.
+You can revoke your living will at any time.
 When you revoke your living will, you should inform your health care representative and any medical care providers who have a copy of it.

 To revoke your health care representative designation, you must make a written revocation.
 You then need to sign the revocation in front of two witnesses.
 The witnesses must also sign the revocation.
 A divorce or legal separation will void any designation of your former spouse as your health care representative.

-An effective way of revoking your health care directive and living will is to create a new one that revokes anything prior.
+An effective way of revoking your living will is to create a new one that revokes anything prior.

 Already Have an Account?